 Regulatory and logistic challenges currently make it difficult to launch Air-To-Ground networks outside of the U.S.

 Does ATG work outside of CONUS?
 Why or why not?

 Established Air-To-Ground networks today have coast-to-coast coverage over the contiguous United States, Alaska and parts of Canada, including key northeast corridor traffic routes for flights to Europe.
-The Inmarsat European Aviation Network is a hybrid Satcom and ATG network that entered commercial service for the airlines in March of 2019 and business jet service could follow as soon as mid-2020.
+The Inmarsat European Aviation Network is a hybrid Satcom and ATG network that entered commercial service for the airlines in March of 2019.

 What is the difference between a byte and bit?